patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-add-security-headers-with-patchstack.md

 ---
-title: "How to fix the missing security headers issue?"
+title: "How to add security headers with Patchstack?"

 excerpt: ""
 hidden: false